radiantearth/stac-spec/README.md

 with each data provider's proprietary formats and APIs.

-The STAC specifications define related JSON object types connected by link relations to support a "browse" style of traversable interface and a RESTful/HATEOAS API providing additional browse and search interfaces.
+The STAC specifications define related JSON object types connected by link relations to support a [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)-style traversable interface and a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) API providing additional browse and search interfaces.
 Typically, several STAC specifications are composed together to create an implementation.
 The **Item**, **Catalog**, and **Collection** specifications define a minimal core of the most frequently used JSON object types.
 Because of the hierarchical structure